openfisca/openfisca-doc/contribute/extensions.md

 ```
 All python files located directly in `extensions/{extension_name}/` are imported in the tax benefit system.

-Subdirectories are ignored, as well as any other xml file than `{extension_name}.xml`.
+Subdirectories are ignored, as well as any other xml file than `parameters.xml`.

 The syntax of the formulas within extension python files is the same than in the general openfisca-france formulas, except that imports should not be relative (e.g. `from openfisca_france.model.base import *`).